psx-spx/psx-spx.github.io/docs/konamisystem573.md

   connectors on the system's case.
-- **Internal 16 MB flash memory**: the 573's BIOS is capable of booting either from the CD drive or from an array of flash memory chips soldered to the motherboard, which are also memory-mapped.
+- **Internal 16 MB flash memory**: the 573's BIOS is capable of booting either from the CD drive or from an array of flash memory chips soldered to the motherboard, which are also memory mapped.
 Most Konami games are designed to run from flash: when attempting to run them from CD without also having them installed, the executable on the disc will erase the flash and install the game before starting.
 Most games still require the CD, in some cases a